Cube Core

 Update to the latest version

-Find the latest stable release version (currently v%CURRENT_VERSION
+Find the latest stable release version from

 Docker Hub (opens in a new tab).
 Then update your docker-compose.yml